All Humans Are Welcome Here!

 Handmade Bike Caps!

 Mr. Joe brought it to my attention via Instagram that he has been busy making cycling caps from the sewing pattern I offer.
 He has added in a few touches that I thought were super worthy of sharing.
 As you can see, Mr. Joe took an awesome Star Wars print and put it under the bill of his cap.
 He LOVES Star Wars.
 Who doesn’t?
 I think I see a Star Wars cycling caps enterprise in Mr. Joe’s future.
 I know when I was making caps, I took many orders from customers wanting specific fabric prints.
 Those were always the most fun caps to make.
-When I quit making caps a lot of people were disappointed, so I left behind… continue reading
+When I quit making caps a lot of people were disappointed, so I left behind my sewing pattern in the hopes they could find ways to fill the void.
+You don’t need me!
+You just continue reading…

 Lighthouse Surrounded by Trail Trash